Southampton Early Years and Childcare Service

 The Early Years and Childcare Service has developed an excellent understanding of all aspects of early years and childcare, aligned with up to date knowledge of current legislation and best practice.
 It provides targeted support and challenge to providers to ensure they are working to improve outcomes and to reduce inequalities for children; this contributes to ensuring the optimum development of the health and wellbeing of children and young people.

-The Early Years and Childcare Service supports the development of sufficient good quality, affordable and flexible provision for young children within Southampton, as identified within Southampton’s ‘Childcare Sufficiency Assessment’.
+The Early Years and Childcare Service, which is part of the wider Education Service, supports the development of sufficient good quality, affordable and flexible provision for young children within Southampton, as identified within Southampton’s ‘Childcare Sufficiency Assessment’.

 The service also acts as a ‘market facilitator’ to support any actual and expected increase in the number and quality of early years placements needed to ensure the delivery of the statutory requirement to provide 15 hours a week of early education for disadvantaged 2 year olds and up to 30 hours a week of early education and childcare for 3 and 4 year olds, as well as childcare for children of all ages.

 The service also delivers a wide range of continuous development opportunities for early years and childcare providers linked to individual providers’ needs, local and national initiatives and other identified areas for development.
-We maintain up to date information on provision across the city and are able to act as brokers for parents looking for childcare and support.
+Up to date information on provision across the city is maintained, and the service is able to act as brokers for parents looking for childcare and support.

-Our service offer contains an outline of what is available from the Early Years’ Service for the coming year.
+Our service offer contains an outline of what is available from the Early Years’ Service.
 Many services continue to be offered at no charge, but in addition there is the opportunity to purchase enhanced support in the form of a range of services.